-- Average: in mathematics, average is the sum of numbers divided by n.
+Average: in mathematics, average is the sum of numbers divided by how many numbers were included in the sum.
 Also called the mean average.
-Example: 2+3+7=12 divided by n = 4.
-The value of n is 3 - the total of numbers that were added.
+Example: 2+3+7=12 divided by n (which is 3) = 4.
+The value of n is 3 because that is how many numbers were added.

 Of the thousands of native bee species in North America, only a relatively small handful has been studied to any degree.
 So if you happen to come across a bee that is mating in substantial numbers, you can probably make a scientific contribution by carefully recording what is happening.
 At the very least, if you take the time to learn what it is doing, you can become a world’s expert on that species.
 It is fun to be a world’s expert on anything.